 FACULTY | Chappell Lawson

-Chappell Lawson is an Associate Professor of Political Science at MIT, Director of the MIT International Science and Technology Initiatives (MISTI), and Secretary of the Faculty.
-His major research interests are Mexican politics, democratization, political communication, and voting.
-Professor Lawson's recent work has focused on voting behavior in Mexico, the effect of candidates' physical appearance on their electoral success, the psychological basis of political clientelism, and the conditions under which political leaders effect large-scale political outcome (such as regime change).
+Chappell Lawson is an Associate Professor of Political Science at MIT.
+He directs the MIT International Science and Technology Initiatives (MISTI) program and the International Policy Lab.
+Professor Lawson's recent work has focused on Mexican politics, the effect of candidates' physical appearance on their electoral success, political leadership, and homeland security policy.

 Professor Lawson was a National Fellow at The Hoover Institution, Stanford University (2002-2003) and a Visiting Research Fellow at the Center for U.S.-Mexico Studies at the University of California, San Diego (1998-99).
-He received his Ph.D. from Stanford University in 1999.
-Before joining the MIT faculty, he served as a Director of Inter-American Affairs on the National Security Council.
+He received his Ph.D. from Stanford University in 1999 and his AB from Princeton (the Woodrow Wilson School) in 1989.

 Professor Lawson led three large-scale electoral panel studies in Mexico, covering the 1997 Mexico City mayoral election and the 2000 (panel data, postelection data) and 2006 presidential races.
 He is currently involved in organizing a similar panel study for Mexico's 2012 elections, which will focus on the role of political clientelism.